 |Fertilizer||Monthly applications of a diluted balanced fertilizer during spring and summer.
 Every other month through fall/winter.
 Can also fertilize with other methods, but plant produces much of its own nutrition.|

 |Pests||Aphids and scale insects, especially mealybugs.
 Also susceptible to rhizoctonia leaf spot.|

 There are around 24 varieties referred to in texts on platyceriums.
 However, there’s some confusion as to exactly how many types there really are.
 Some varieties have been merged over the years and considered part of the same species, just different cultivars.

 It’s generally assumed that, for most gardeners’ purposes, there’s actually around eighteen varieties grown commonly.
 Here’s a short list of some of the most popular varieties you’re likely to find.

-The staghorn fern is unusual in that each plant has two different types of leaves.
+This fern is unusual in that each plant has two different types of leaves.
 The uppermost leaves or “shields” will catch fallen leaves, insects, and other debris to utilize for nutrients while shielding the roots from excess water.